 - Ports and Outlets: 13 outlets (USB, AC, DC, car charging port, etc.)

-From my own experience and conversations with fellow RVers, the EF ECOFLOW Portable Power Station DELTA 3 Plus stands out as an excellent choice for off-grid power.
+From my own experience and conversations with fellow RVers, the EF ECOFLOW Portable Power Station DELTA 3 Plus stands out as an excellent solar generator choice for your RV off-grid power.
 It combines versatility, portability, and fast charging, making it a reliable power source for RVers like myself who want to stay powered up while camping or boondocking.

 Capacity Test